andreu-oliver/titta-eeg-demo-experiment/readme.md

 # Code
 Those are the different code snippets that you need to add to the Builder as a code element if you want your experiment to be recorded in Tobii Pro Lab.
 ## Before experiment tab
+This code snippet take care of the general information needed for the connection with the eye tracker and with Tobii Pro Lab.
+Note that you need to change the code in ET Settings to coment and uncomment the name of the eye tracker that corresponds to the one you are using.

 ```python
 from titta import Titta, helpers_tobii as helpers
 from titta.TalkToProLab import TalkToProLab